alanxue1/smartcart/README.md

 - 🔍 Search for recipes and see what ingredients you need
 - 📋 Maintain a pantry inventory of ingredients you already have
-- 🤖 AI-powered ingredient categorization using Google's Gemini 2.0 Flash-Lite
+- 🤖 AI-powered ingredient categorization using Google's Gemini 2.0 Flash
 - 📱 Real-time shopping list syncing with Firebase
-- 🗂️ Automatic categorization into:
+- 🗂️ Automatic categorization
-  - Produce
-  - Dairy
-  - Meat
-  - Seafood
-  - Pantry
-  - Snacks
-  - Beverages
-  - Frozen
-  - Other
 - ✅ Mark items as complete
 - 🔢 Adjust quantities with intuitive controls
 - 🧠 Smart ingredient handling (removes preparation instructions like "finely chopped")